 More info on how to get verified

-Twitter’s new and improved process will make verification much simpler and open.
+Twitter’s new and improved process will make verification much simpler and more open.
 Users will have an easier time getting verified based on their following and influence.
 The process will feature new categories for companies, brands, entertainment, and sports personalities, and government personnel, to name a few.
 Twitter hopes to add more verification categories over time.
 In the meantime, users may still get their account verified under “activist, organizer, and other influential individuals.”
 Categories for journalists, academics, religious leaders, and many like that may come about as the verification process evolves.

 Other changes Twitter intended to roll out with the revamped verification process include making it much easier for users to distinguish human-run accounts from automated bot accounts.
 Users will have to verify their email and phone numbers, as well as change their display name and profile to align with Twitter’s new policy or risk losing their coveted blue tick.